Kundt spacetimes minimally coupled to scalar field: Scalar waves

-Note, that from (\ref{def-phi}) and (\ref{energy-momentum component}) the function $\Phi^{2}$ is proportional to the energy of the scalar field.
+Note, that using (\ref{def-phi}) and (\ref{energy-momentum component}) we conclude that $\Phi^{2}$ is proportional to the energy of the scalar field.

 Now we would like to see how general is this family of solutions.
 Therefore we will determine its algebraic type.
-The only non zero Weyl scalar is
+The only nonzero Weyl scalar is

 Now, we can again determine the type irrespective of possible non-optimal choice of tetrad by using explicit methods in \cite{Zakhary}.
-We immediately see that $IJ=0$ so it is a geometry of algebraic type III or more special.
-Additionally, the spinor covariant $Q_{ABCD}$ \cite{Penrose} whose components are quadratic expressions in Weyl scalars is identically zero which means that the algebraic type is N. This is usually interpreted as a geometry representing exact gravitational wave.
+We immediately see that $IJ=0$ so it is a geometry of the algebraic type III or more special.
+Additionally, the spinor covariant $Q_{ABCD}$ \cite{Penrose} whose components are quadratic expressions in Weyl scalars is identically zero which means that the algebraic type is N. This is usually interpreted as a geometry representing an exact gravitational wave.
 The scalar field produces an energy momentum tensor which can be classified according to its Petrov-Pleba\'{n}ski and Segre types (for a review of classification strategies see \cite{Zakhary2}).
-In our subclass we have the only nonzero component of the tracefree Ricci spinor $\phi_{00}=-1/2\varphi_{,u}^{2}$ hence the Pleba\'{n}ski tensor is vanishing and we have Petrov-Pleba\'{n}ski type O. Since $\phi_{11}^{2}-\phi_{01}\phi_{21}=0$ the Segre type is $[(2,11)]$.
-This Segre type corresponds to radiative sources (pure radiation field or null Maxwell field \cite{Stephanietal:book}) so we have aligned gravitational and scalar waves.
+In our subclass we have the only nonzero component of the tracefree Ricci spinor $\phi_{00}=1/2\varphi_{,u}^{2}$ hence the Pleba\'{n}ski tensor is vanishing and we have Petrov-Pleba\'{n}ski type O. Since $\phi_{11}^{2}-\phi_{01}\phi_{21}=0$ the Segre type is $[(2,11)]$.
+This Segre type corresponds to radiative sources (a pure radiation field or a null Maxwell field \cite{Stephanietal:book}).
+The complete solution can then be interpreted as an aligned gravitational and a scalar waves.

+From the equation (\ref{equation1}) one can see that even when the scalar field is vanishing the function $k$ can be nonzero due to the second term of the equation.
+That means the function $K$ is nontrivial as well (see (\ref{H0-function}) and (\ref{K equation})) and generally the Weyl scalar $\Psi_{0}$ (\ref{type1}) is nonvanishing.
+Thus even in the absence of any scalar field the gravitational wave can be present.
+On the other hand, we can as well have a solution with only a scalar wave which is not accompanied by a gravitational one ($\Psi_{0}=0$ $\Rightarrow$ $K$ independent of $x,y$ $\Rightarrow$ $k=0$ from (\ref{K equation})) as can be observed from (\ref{solution-U}) where viable solutions with $\varphi_{,u}\neq 0$ exist for $k=0\Rightarrow q=0$.

 Note that all type N Kundt spacetimes with null radiation source are known \cite{Stephanietal:book}.
 However, the above explicit solution represents the source in the form of scalar field which obeys the corresponding field equations.